 ALIAS records are non-standard.
 They aren't specced in any RFCs and are not supported by most DNS servers or hosting providers.

 ALIAS records also don't have a standard name at this point.
-Other names, like "ANAME" are sometimes used for DNS records which offer similar functionality.
+Other names, like "ANAME" are sometimes used for DNS records that offer similar functionality.

 Those DNS hosting providers who do support ALIAS records differ in their implementations.
 For example, some DNS providers support ALIAS record functionality for A and AAAA records only, while others support more record types.